itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 Apple is not just a chip manufacturer.
 These processors always come packaged in their devices, so to get the full picture we have to investigate those products as well.

 It is true--the same M3 chip can come with eight or ten cores depending on the configuration of the MacBook you're getting it with.
 Same goes for for the iPads.
 In fact, variations are present in every single M-series chip available.
-With this problem in mind, it's almost as if the M_ designations are only as good as 'Ryzen _', omitting the cryptic numbers that come after it, and sweeping the details under the rug.
+With this problem in mind, it's almost as if the M_ designations are only as good as 'Ryzen _', omitting the cryptic numbers that come after it and sweeping the details under the rug.

 To their credit, Apple has strategies to explicate these details instead of hiding them: